NMBU's publishing fund:

 - Corresponding author should be employee or student affiliated to NMBU.

-- Maximum amount of support will be increased from NOK 15.000 to NOK 25 000 pr. article accepted for publication after 1st of July.
+- Maximum amount of support is NOK 25 000 pr. article.

 - After the article is published it must be registered in Cristin and uploaded to Brage NMBU.